sitongfX/Lovable/README.md

 Run Speech Recognition

-1. Open google colab notebook
+1. open google colab notebook
-2. Upload the corresponding audio to colab, namely the hello.wav and bye.mp3
+2. upload the corresponding audio to colab, namely the hello.wav and bye.mp3
 3. start to 'run all' on google colab
       - your audio will be recorded for running speech recognition
-      - stop the recoding when finished speaking
+      - stop the recoding when finish speaking
-4. Corresponding response will be played
+4. corresponding response will be played